Non-Hermitian Aharonov-Bohm Cage in Bosonic Bogoliubov-de Gennes Systems: Degeneracy type of the DFB

-with $\lambda=\sqrt{t_1^2-t_2^2}$.
-To determine the minimal polynomial from the above equation, we need to firstly identify its order.
-As we will demonstrate, the order of minimal polynomial is related to the dimension of invariant subspace formed during the evolution of state vectors, which is referred to as the local range of the excitation in this work.

-Due to the inherent local nature within the AB cage, for an arbitrary excitation $\ket{\psi}_e$, the excitation transition either terminates at the end point of transition path or it returns to a linear combination of previously visited states after $m$ times transition.
+Now we consider an arbitrary excitation $\ket{\psi}_e$ and investigate the transitions with transfer matrix.
+Due to the inherent local nature within the AB cage, the excitation transition either terminates at the end point of transition path or it returns to a linear combination of previously visited states after the $m$ times transition.
 Both of these two cases can be expressed as

 The coefficients $f_n$ in the first case are zeros.
-The left side of the above equation is defined as the minimal polynomial of $\ket{\psi}_e$ in literature~\cite{jacobson2012basic,curtis2012linear}.
+The left side of the above equation is defined as the minimal polynomial of $\ket{\psi}_e$ in literature~\cite{jacobson2012basic,curtis2012linear}, which annihilates the state with minimal degree $m$.
 Equation~\eqref{eq-repeatpath} shows that for an arbitrary excitation $\ket{\psi}_e$, the experienced linearly independent states $\{\ket{\psi}_e, \cdots, \tilde {H}^{m-1}\ket{\psi}_e\}$ form a cyclic subspace with dimension $m$~\cite{hungerford2012algebra}, implying that the evolution of $\ket{\psi}_e$ remains within this space.
 Thus, we can define this dimension $m$ as the local range of the excitation $\ket{\psi}_e$.
 For excitations at different sites, the local ranges may take different values, and we denote the largest local range of excitations as the local range of AB cage.
-According to the Eq~\eqref{eq-minipoly} of minimal polynomial, it is clear that the order $l$ should be the upper bound of the local range.
-Furthermore, there always exists an excitation, whose minimal polynomial (Eq.~\eqref{eq-repeatpath}) is identical to the minimal polynomial of $\tilde{H}$ [Eq.~\eqref{eq-minipoly}] and the local range of AB cage is equal to $l$~\cite{curtis2012linear}.
-To prove this, we firstly utilize a mathematical corollary, which states that a matrix with minimal polynomial~\eqref{eq-minipoly} can be similar to a block diagonal matrix containing the following matrix as diagonal block~\cite{hungerford2012algebra,curtis2012linear,jacobson2012basic},